Cervical caps work best when used correctly every time you have sex, which is difficult for some people to do. Also

-If you’re not sure that you’ll be able to use your cervical cap every single time you have vaginal sex, there are plenty of other types of birth control out there that are easier to use and offer better protection against pregnancy (like IUDs and implants).
-Take this quiz to find a method that’s best for you.
+If you’re not sure that you’ll be able to use your cervical cap every single time you have vaginal sex, plenty of other types of birth control are easier to use and offer better protection against pregnancy — like IUDs and implants.
+You can explore different birth control methods to find a method that’s best for you.

 Remember: whatever kind of birth control you’re on, using condoms or internal condoms every time you have sex is the best way to lower your chances of getting STDs.
 And using condoms along with another birth control method also gives you extra pregnancy protection.
 Yay!

 Cervical caps can be hard to use correctly.

 Some people have trouble inserting their cervical cap, and it can take practice to get comfortable doing it.